AllenInstitute/cplAE_MET/cplAE_MET/preproc/ipfx_feature_extraction.md

     python -m run_feature_vector_extraction --input_json input_ephys_feature_vector.json

-in order to submit this job on slurm, the follwoing command can be used:
+in order to submit this job on slurm, the following command can be used:

-    sbatch submit.sh
+    sbatch run_ipfx.sh

-The last line of the submit.sh can be modified to run the other python code as:
+The last line of the run_ipfx.sh can be modified to run the other python code as:

-    python -m run_feature_vector_collection --input_json input_ephys_feature_collection.json
+    python -m run_feature_collection --input_json input_ephys_feature_collection.json

 The output of these two runs will be two files:

-    Ephys_timeseries.h5
+    fv_Ephys_timeseries.h5
     ipfx_features.csv

 To prepare the transcriptomic and ephys data ready for training, read ET_model_input_preparation.md